 When someone else creates a top-down estimate, it can be tempting to take it at face value and use it as the final project estimate.
 However, this can lead to inaccuracies and problems down the line.

-As a project manager, it’s important to use your skill and political know-how to set the narrative that top-down estimates are just rough estimates and that a bottom-up estimate is necessary before committing to a final project estimate.
+As a resource manager, it’s important to use your skill and political know-how to set the narrative that top-down estimates are just rough estimates and that a bottom-up estimate is necessary before committing to a final project estimate.
 This approach will help ensure that the estimate is as accurate as possible, considering all of the details and nuances of the project.

 If time is tight, and you’re forced to commit to a top-down estimate, make sure that you communicate clearly with your managers and stakeholders about the accuracy of the estimate and the likelihood of delivering on time and budget.